Summer camps for 2025 are now available, on sale through June 1st. Reserve your seat soon!

 This year’s project prompt is the following:

 Important for Elementary Level Competition: Each school will be allowed to bring a maximum of 10 teams to the competition, but only 3 teams per school will be permitted to officially submit their projects and be featured on stage.
-Read more in the “Judging” section.
+Read more about the judging process and rubric in the “Judging” section.

-1. To create an account for themselves, coaches will visit CodecraftWorks.com and click the gold-colored “Login” button on the left side of the site.
+1. To create a Codecraft account, coaches will visit CodecraftWorks.com and click the gold-colored “Login” button on the left side of the site.
 If you are viewing this page on a mobile device, the button may appear at the top of the page instead.
 Selecting this button will take you to the login page.
 If you have already created an account, you can skip this step.

 Login Instructions